Why a lockdown extension may not contain the surge in coronavirus cases

 CMIE had said that India's unemployment rate surged to over 20 per cent after the nationwide lockdown implementation on March 24, from 6.7 per cent just a week before that.

-While the government dole of free foodgrain, cooking gas and cash transfers to some poor was barely sufficient, the loan moratorium and deferment of working capital interest will do little to prevent business closures, expecially among MSMEs, Fitch Solutions said.
+While the government dole of free foodgrain, cooking gas and cash transfers to some poor was barely sufficient, the loan moratorium and deferment of working capital interest will do little to prevent business closures, especially among MSMEs, Fitch Solutions said.

 "As such, we still expect many businesses to close and layoffs to be heavy across the country.
 We have revised our investment growth forecast from a 2.0 per cent contraction to a 3.6 per cent contraction," it added.